ppy/osu-wiki/wiki/Beatmapping/Flow/en.md

 # Flow

-The **flow** is a mapping concept that describes natural and intuitive movement of a player throughout the map.
-The flow, or lack thereof, is almost always related to the [osu!](/wiki/Game_mode/osu!) game mode beatmaps due to the two-dimensional playfield.
-Additionally, the osu! beatmaps offer a vast variety of [patterns](/wiki/Beatmap/Pattern) and slider shapes, which may be used by mappers to direct a player's cursor wherever they want to.
+**Flow** is a mapping concept that describes natural and intuitive movement patterns of a player during gameplay.
+Flow, or the lack thereof, is almost always related to the [osu! game mode](/wiki/Game_mode/osu!) due to the two-dimensional playfield.
+By utilising the vast variety of [patterns](/wiki/Beatmap/Pattern) and slider shapes possible in osu! beatmaps, mappers are able to direct a player's cursor around the playfield in various ways, yielding different effects on the gameplay experience.

-If a mapper deliberately ignores the concepts of flow, or uses their opposites, they utilise [antiflow](/wiki/Beatmapping/Antiflow).
+The opposite of flow is called [antiflow](/wiki/Beatmapping/Antiflow), which conversely involves unintuitive or unnatural movement patterns.

 ## Key components